vdbrink/vdbrink.github.io/zigbee/zigbee_chair_occupancy_sensor.md

 <img src="/buy/images_diy/pressure_sensor.webp" width="200px" alt="pressure sensor" /> <img src="images_chair/pressure_mat_bigger.avif" width="200px" alt="pressure sensor" />
 </a>

-To connect them together, you need also some soldering tools if you use the contact sensor:
+To connect them together, and you use the contact sensor you need also some soldering tools:
 * [Soldering iron](../buy/esphome_diy#soldering-iron)
 * [Soldering iron tin](../buy/esphome_diy#soldering-tin-wire)

+With the leak sensor, you only need to strip the protection layer from the pressure sensor cables, that it.

 ---